stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 sudo pacman -S sdl2
 ```

+---

 ## FreeImage

-FreeImage is battle-tested library for loading and saving popular image file formats like BMP, PNG, JPEG etc. The minimum required version is 3.18 and can be installed via:
+[FreeImage](https://freeimage.sourceforge.io/) is battle-tested library for loading and saving popular image file formats like BMP, PNG, JPEG etc. The minimum required version is 3.18 and can be installed via:

 ### [Debian / Ubuntu](#tab/freeimage-ubuntu)